 For many new swimmers, it is advisable that parents or caregivers may want to stay at the poolside for the first six months or more as sometimes there are unforeseen challenges and younger swimmers often find the classes too long to start and may need to leave early.
 Those parents who stay on deck will hopefully find it a pleasant task as there are plenty of comfortable chairs beside the pool, the kids are inspirational to watch, the facility is tropically warm during the winter months, and the other swimmers’ parents are excellent company.

-Seasonal registration occurs annually in May at the Inglewood Aquatic Centre.
-Members are notified of the date by TeamSnap.
-For registration at other times, contact the Executive.
-To access Registration Forms and Checklists click button below:
+Seasonal registration starts annually in at the year-end banquet or online.
+Members are notified of the early registration date by TeamSnap.
+For registration at other times, contact the Executive as space is limited and there may be a waitlist.
+To access Registration Forms click button below: